 You may receive a final report of "I," or incomplete, if you have completed at least 3/4 of the course with a grade of "C" or better, but are unable to complete the class for good cause.
 You must arrange for the incomplete with your instructor and acknowledge the statement of work you must complete to receive a final grade.
-You have until March 15 for Fall Semesters and October 15 for Spring and Summer Semesters to complete the work for a final grade.
-An incomplete not made up within this time period will have a grade assigned by the instructor which could be an "F" or "W."
+If the incomplete has not been removed by October 15 for Spring/Summer semesters, or March 15 for the Fall semester, the "I" grade on the student's record will become a grade of "W" meaning Withdrawn.